 The water was completely over the road now, moving in a churning, frothy deluge.

-I stopped right next to a road sign that said “Turn around!
+I stopped right next to a sign that said “Turn around!
 Don’t drown!” and decided to heed its advice.
 Every time it rained like this, some moron ended up on the news having to be rescued because they had tried to drive on a submerged road, not realizing that all it took was a few inches of rushing water to lift a vehicle.
 No way would I end up being one of them.

 I backtracked to the county highway, which was barely deserving of the name, and tried another route.
 I was five minutes from home when I caught flashes of red and blue through the trees up ahead.
 Cops.
 Great.
 A tree was probably down and I’d have to turn around again.